data-henrik/security-advisor-findings/functions/README.md

 # Cloud Functions for Security Scans

-This repo holds sample actions to populate findings (occurrences) in the IBM Cloud Security Advisor dashboard.
-See `setup.sh` for rough steps.
-Basically, create the actions and related sequences, assign privileges by Access Group settings, then invoke one of the sequences.
+This subdirectory holds sample actions to populate findings (occurrences) in the IBM Cloud Security Advisor dashboard.
+See the [instructions](/INSTRUCTIONS.md) for steps on how to deploy the actions, grant access privileges and invoke the actions with the right configuration.

-More details to come, hopefully... ;-)